theory/justatheory/content/post/security/borderline.md

 Formally, items two and three fall under item 1, but I would summarize them as:

 1. Collect only the minimum data needed for the job at hand
-2. Anonymize and aggregate data to minimize its sensitivity
+2. Anonymize and aggregate sensitive data to minimize its sensitivity
-3. Pseudonymize the remaining data to eliminate its breach value
+3. Pseudonymize remaining sensitive data to eliminate its breach value

 Put these three together, and the risk of sensitive data loss and the costs of mitigation decline dramatically.
-In short, take security seriously, yes, but also take privacy seriously.
+In short, take security seriously, yes, *but also take privacy seriously.*

   [^borderline-monoliths]: It's okay, as a [former archaeologist] I'm allowed to
     let the metaphor stand on its own.